meteran/project_s/README.md

-# Project S contain program `s` to store and manage the ssh sessions.
+# Project S contains program `s` to store and manage the ssh sessions.

 ## Installation: